cgwire/kitsu/docs/first_production/README.md

 ## Publish a Concept

-To publish a **Concept**, you need to go to the **Concept** page with the navigation menu.
+To publish a **Concept**, go to the **Concept** page with the navigation menu.

 ![Concept Menu](../img/getting-started/menu_concept.png)

-To upload a concept, you need to click on the **Add a new reference to concepts** button.
+To upload a concept, click the **Add a new reference to concepts** button.

-You can upload one or several concept at the same time.
+You can upload one or several concepts at the same time.

 ![Concept empty page](../img/getting-started/concept_empty_prod.png)

-Once you uplaoded your previews, the concept page will look like this.
+Once you upload your previews, the concept page will look like this.

 ![Concept filled page](../img/getting-started/concept_filled_prod.png)

-You can interact with the concept in two ways: first is to click on the picture to see an elarged view.
+You can interact with the concept in two ways: click on the picture to see an enlarged view.
 The second is to click on the status part to open the **Comment Panel** on the right.

-On the comment panel you have two options, link a concept with an existing asset, or delete the concept.
+You have two options on the comment panel: link a concept with an existing asset or delete the concept.
 You can also comment and change the status of the asset.

 The idea is to have one version per **Concept**.
-If it's not valdated, you need to upload a new concept, not to have multiple version of the same concept.
+If it's not validated, you need to upload a new concept, not to have multiple versions of the same concept.

 One concept is one task.